rnath9/burger-clicker/INSTALL.md

 For Windows Users:

-Open up Ubuntu and paste the following lines into it individually, hitting enter in between each line:
+Open up Ubuntu, paste the following line and hit enter:

-opam install dune graphics camlimages conf-libpng
+opam install raylib

-sudo apt-get install -y xfonts-base

 For Mac Users: